About Our Team

 Amy Jo serves as Student Transition and Deaf Services Coordinator for the Finger Lakes Independence Center.
 She works with youth to develop skills needed for self- advocacy and independent living.
 She helps students and their families understand the Individual Education Plans and how to participate collaboratively in the complex special education process.
 She assists students in planning their transition to their post high school goals such as further training, education or a job.
 She advocates for hard of hearing and Deaf individuals and helps them navigate everyday challenges to promote their independence.

 Cheryl is our Bookkeeper and maintains the agency’s fiscal reports, accounts, billing and payroll.
-In addition she is Program Coordinator for the Registry Program, the Consumer Directed Personal Assistance Program (CDPAP) and Expanded In-home Services for the Elderly (EISEP).
-The Registry and EISEP are programs funded through the Tompkins County Office for the Aging.
+In addition she is Program Coordinator for the Consumer Directed Personal Assistance Program (CDPAP) and Expanded In-home Services for the Elderly (EISEP).
+The EISEP program is funded through the Tompkins County Office for the Aging.
 These programs assist people with disabilities and older adults to continue to live in their homes by receiving supportive personal care assistance.
 Cheryl also maintains organization of all financial records consistent with program and agency policies and procedures and serves as primary agency liaison during annual fiscal audit and any other periodic audit, as needed.

 Jeff serves as an Advocacy Specialist at the Finger Lakes Independence Center.
 Jeff has been employed at FLIC for 19 years and uses his personal and professional experience to help people with disabilities achieve their goals, both individually and through group presentations.
 Jeff is a strong advocate for disability rights.
 He serves on the Developmental Disabilities Subcommittee of Tompkins County, advocates for the inclusion of adults and youth with disabilities in all community recreational activities, and assists with statewide systems advocacy which forwards awareness and action on disability relevant legislation.
 Jeff has facilitated numerous Living Well with a Disability programs at FLIC and strives to help others with disabilities live a healthy lifestyle.